cultureandempire/cultureandempire.github.io/cande.md

 There is a growing inequality.
 Less information goes from the boardrooms to the outside world, while at the same time business collects more and more information about the public.
 The burden rests on whistle blowers, and the life of a whistle blower is not an easy one.
 Leaking sensitive information about malpractice in a business usually leads to firing, blacklisting, and poverty.
 It's still better than the life of a person who leaks state secrets.
 Such individuals tend to get suicidal in the most creative ways.

-Even darknets can't always survive determined leaks, as Bradley Manning and Edward Snowden showed.
+Even darknets can't always survive determined leaks, as Chelsea née Bradley Manning and Edward Snowden showed.
 No security is perfect because it depends on people, and people make mistakes.
 Someone plugs an off-the-shelf laptop into a darknet, and suddenly it's trivial to copy gigabytes of documents to a USB drive.
 A maintenance engineer calls the head of operations warning that there's a problem with a router and they have to reset a password.
 However that "engineer" is a hacker and he gets the system password and access to every every server.

 Given that no recording of a conversation is perfectly safe from being uncovered and leaked, how does the State handle the problem of whistle blowers?
 There are several strategies, as far as I can see.
 The most obvious and widely used is to attack any website that acts as a broker for leaks.
 WikiLeaks drew a massive amount of fire and fury for declaring its mission to be a broker for leaks, in 2006, leading to its founder Julian Assange infamously holed up in the Ecuadorian embassy in London, with Hollywood painting him in 2013 as a glory-seeking egomaniac.
 Threaten the powers that be, and you will pay.

 While it can be tricky to arrest and disappear a public figure, it is trivial to launch a "distributed denial of service attack," or DDoS, on any troublesome website.
 One simply tells hundreds of thousands of slave PCs to request the main page of the website, say wikileaks.org, at the same time.
 The simultaneous volume of demand overwhelms the server so that real users can't access it.
 They give up, and the offending material stays unseen and unread.
-And where do you find a hundred thousand PCs willing to act as your go-to agents for an attack on WikiLeaks.org or whatever site is in the crosshairs today?
+And where do you find a hundred thousand PCs willing to act as your go-to agents for an attack on wikileaks.org or whatever site is in the crosshairs today?

 The answer comes from Redmond, in the form of Microsoft Windows, the most insecure and widely used operating system ever.
 It's [estimated that](http://ssd.eff.org/tech/malware) 40-90% of Windows PCs are infected by some kind of rogue software -- viruses, trojans, worms, and so on.
 The measured level is 42%, for *known* vulnerabilities.
 What about unknown holes in Windows, a so-called "zero-day attack"?